-“When I saw what HealthMyne was doing, the light bulb that clicked for me was the power in being able to combine these massive data sets of both genomics and radiomics – so radiogenomics – to drive precision health,” Cooper explains.
+“When I saw what HealthMyne was doing, the light bulb that clicked for me was the power of being able to combine these massive data sets of both genomics and radiomics – so radiogenomics – to drive precision health,” Cooper explains.
 “HealthMyne solves real world, very practical problems by making use of novel technology on the imaging side, but then also producing data sets that I think will drive forward the future of healthcare.
 That’s what came together for me as a huge motivation for working here.”

 Cooper joined HealthMyne in April as Vice President of Customer Success, following 12 years of experience with industry leaders Philips Healthcare and Roche Diagnostics.